AtanasovAtanas/pb-interactive-java/EN/01-Intro-to-Programming-Еxercise/01-Problem.md

 Write a program, which:

-Prints "Hello Java" on the console
+Prints "Hello SoftUni" on the console [/task-description]
-[/task-description]
 [code-io /]
 [tests]